CHITTENANGO CREEKWALK:

 Chittenango Creekwalk:

-Starting from the Lower Dyke Road parking lot; The stone-dust trail heads north alongside Chittenango Creek utilizing a boardwalk at one point.
-You then come to a circle with 3 spokes leading off it. take any of the trails which bring you through the Upper Dyke parking lot and out to Dyke Rd at 0.5 miles.
-Head right on Dyke Rd (wide shoulder) then right on Brinkerhoff Hill Rd to a crosswalk over Madison St. Take another crosswalk over Genesee St and travel right (north) along the west side of the street (no crosswalk ahead).
-Cross the river and turn left into a parking lot on your left (directly across the street from the Sullivan Free Library).
-At the back of the parking lot you'll pick up the stone-dust trail again at 0.8 miles.
-Map board and picnic area here.
-Travel north alongside the creek, passing by a promenade overlooking the creek before the trail turns right along a paved trail passing through the Grand at Chittenango (Senior Citizen Center) and out to Russell Street at 1.1 miles.
+Starting from the Lower Dyke Road parking lot [Southern End]; The stone-dust Chittenango Creekwalk travels North, through the woods along the Western Side Chittenango Creek, utilizing a boardwalk at one point.
+You then come to a circle with 3 Spur Trails leading off it.
+Any of these Spur Trails will take you through Chittenango Lions Botanical Park to the Upper Dyke parking lot at 0.5 miles.
+GAP 0.3 mile on-road detour.
+Head out to Dyke Rd and continue right, North, on-road (wide shoulder/sidewalk available) to Brinkerhoff Hill Rd.
+Head right to a crosswalk over Madison St, then left to another crosswalk over Genesee St and travel right, along the West Side of the Genesee St (sidewalk).
+Cross Chittenango Creek and pass by a parking lot on your left (directly across the street from the Sullivan Free Library).
+A Map sign and informational signs are located here.
+Travel left past the Map Board to the back of the parking lot where you'll pick up the stone-dust Chittenango Creekwalk again at 0.8 miles.
+Map board and picnic pavilion here.
+Travel North, along the Eastern Side of the creek, passing by a promenade overlooking the creek, before the trail turns right along a paved trail, passing through the Grand at Chittenango (Senior Citizen Center) and out to a cross-walk over *Russell Street after 1.1 milesCurrent end of the trail, as of 2024.

 Neighborhood Trail: